SimLi1333/vidra/docs/docs/topics/desicions/0007-clean-architecture.md

 ## Decision Outcome

-**Chosen option: "Clean/Onion Architecture"**, because it enables clear separation between business logic and infrastructure concerns.
+**Chosen option: "Clean/Onion Architecture"**, because it enables a clear separation between business logic and infrastructure concerns.
 The domain layer remains decoupled from Kubernetes and Infrahub specifics, making the codebase easier to test, extend, and maintain.

 ### Consequences

-* Good, because it improves modularity, testability, and adaptability to future changes or integrations.
+* Positive: Improves modularity, testability, and adaptability to future changes or integrations.
-* Bad, because it introduces some initial complexity and requires discipline to maintain boundaries between layers.
+* Negative: Introduces some initial complexity and requires discipline to maintain boundaries between layers.

 ## References